MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeOnline/online-subscription/your-subscription-has-expired.md

 ms.date: 3/31/2022
 ---

-# "Your subscription has expired" error for Skype for Business Online users in Office 365 Business
+# "Your subscription has expired" error for Skype for Business Online users in Microsoft 365 Business

 ## Problem